chauff/cse1500-web-transcripts/_lectures/design.md

 ### Aesthetics matter (of course!)

 This may be obvious, but the look and feel of an application of course also influences both the users' _perceived_ usability as well as the _actual_ usability.
 An insightful piece of research conducted by [Sonderegger & Sauer](https://www.sciencedirect.com/science/article/pii/S0003687009001148) has measured this influence.
-They conducted an experiment with an objectively ugly and an objectively good looking mobile phone prototype: not only did the study participants rate the ugly phone as being less usable, they actually performed worse in a given task than the participants receiving the good looking device.
+They conducted an experiment with an objectively ugly and an objectively good looking mobile phone prototype that had the same actual usability: not only did the study participants rate the ugly phone as being less usable, they actually performed worse in a given task than the participants receiving the good looking device.

 ## Usability testing: expectations vs. reality

 Our expectations of web users are often _not_ grounded in reality.
 We may expect users to be **rational**, **attentive** and having a **clear goal** in mind.
 Instead, the average web user:

 - quickly scans a web page (not even reading it);
 - decides within seconds whether or not a site is worth their attention (research on so-called _dwell time_ has shown this [again](https://dl.acm.org/citation.cfm?id=1835513) and [again](https://dl.acm.org/citation.cfm?id=2835833));